edubart/nelua-lang/docs/pages/nelua.md

 * Check out the language [tutorial](https://nelua.io/tutorial/)
 for learning the basics.

-## Installation
+## Quick Installation

-You will need [luarocks](https://luarocks.org/) and a C compiler like GCC or Clang installed first.
-In your shell do the following command to install:
+With [luarocks](https://luarocks.org/) and a C compiler properly installed first, in your shell do the following command:

 ```bash
 luarocks install https://raw.githubusercontent.com/edubart/nelua-lang/master/rockspecs/nelua-dev-1.rockspec
 ```

 After installing the nelua compiler should be available in the luarocks binary path ready to be run.

+For complete instructions on how to install on Windows see the [installing tutorial](https://nelua.io/installing/)

 ## Running